theEricMa/DiffSpeaker/README.md

 ```
 git clone https://github.com/MPI-IS/mesh.git
 ```
+Follow the command in [MPI-IS](https://github.com/MPI-IS/mesh) to install the package.
 The command is likely to be
 ```
 BOOST_INCLUDE_DIRS=/usr/include/boost/ make all
 ```
 depending on if you have `/usr/include/boost/` directories.

-Follow the command in MPI-IS to install the package.
+Then install the rest of the dependencies.
 ```
 cd DiffSpeaker
 pip install -r requirements.txt